alia6784/sep11-freedom-project/blog/entry01.md

 ## Skills

 some skills im am starting to build is communication and how to google for information that help me understand my project.
-I am aslo a learing on how to ask for help throught my friends and my teacher.
+I am aslo a learing on how to ask for help throught my friends and my teacher.And when we hit a problem, I sometimes ask my friends for help to fix it or look online for answers, trying to learn from my mistakes along the way.

+ ## summary

+ As of now, I am committed to making a shooter game using the game engine Impact.js, hoping it will be very successful.
+I am confident in using Impact.js to create a fun and engaging game and hope that as I consistently work on this project, my skills will continue to grow.

 [Next](entry02.md)